RockyKev/reddit-web-scraper-cursor-1/docs/testing.md

 3. Tests should be independent and not rely on the state from other tests
 4. Use the test database for integration tests
 5. Mock external dependencies when appropriate
 6. Clean up test data in the `beforeEach` hooks
+7. Test both success and error cases
+8. Verify database state after operations